Gustavroot/MGMLMC_for_mat_with_displ/README.md

-# MGMLMC for a matrix with a displacement - particular case of Schwinger (1+1)-D
+# MGMLMC for a matrix with a displacement

 ## Installation